Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

 The first two experiments demonstrating USC in superconducting circuits used linear inductors as coupling elements.
-In the first experiment \cite{niemczyk2010}, a flux qubit was coupled to a transmission line resonator by means of the large inductance of a shared Josephson junction operated in the linear regime (Fig.~\ref{fig:NM1}).
+In the first experiment \cite{niemczyk2010}, a flux qubit was coupled to a transmission line resonator by means of the large inductance of a shared Josephson junction operated in the linear regime; see Figs.~\ref{fig:NM1}(a), \ref{fig:NM1}(b), and \ref{fig:NM1}(d)-\ref{fig:NM1}(f).
+Figure~\ref{fig:NM1}(c) shows the spatial profile of the lowest three resonator modes coupling to the qubit.
+The measurement setup is shown in Fig.~\ref{fig:NM1}(g), where a vector network analyzer (VNA) used to perform spectroscopy of the system is directly connected to the input capacitor of the resonator (shown in light blue), while the output capacitor couples to an amplifier chain before entering back into the second port of the VNA.
+A signal generator is combined with the VNA at the input line to perform two-tone spectroscopy and extract in this way the whole qubit spectrum.
+This experimental setup has become rather ubiquitous nowadays in circuit QED experiments.
 The spectrum of the system showed clear signatures of qubit-photon interactions in different modes of the resonator.
 The extracted qubit-resonator coupling rates to the first three resonator modes were $g_0/2\pi = 314~$MHz, $g_1/2\pi = 636~$MHz, and $g_2/2\pi = 568~$MHz, respectively.
 The maximum normalized coupling strength was achieved by the second mode, i.e., $g_1/\omega_1 = 0.12$.
 Deviations from the JC model were clearly observed with the appearance of avoided-level crossings corresponding to a breakdown of the conservation of the number of excitations.
-Due to the presence of the counter-rotating terms, the states $|e,1,0,0\rangle$ and $|g,0,0,1\rangle$, which are degenerate under the RWA, hybridize and result in visible avoided-level crossings, as seen in Fig.~\ref{fig:NM3}.
+Because of the presence of the counterrotating terms, the states $|e,1,0,0\rangle$ and $|g,0,0,1\rangle$, which are degenerate under the RWA, hybridize and result in visible avoided-level crossings, as seen in Fig.~\ref{fig:NM3}.